infinum/frontend-handbook/Frontend/Testing.md

 It is not different when deciding these points (and more) for application testing.

 There are some "laws" created by community and us which need to be followed, but rest is on you and your team.
-Main point is that everyone is on the same page after made decisions.
+The main point is that everyone is on the same page after the decisions are made.

 #### "Laws"